-To keep families informed and up-to-date on the latest information regarding the coronavirus, COVID-19, the district has created this website.
+To keep families informed and up-to-date on the latest information regarding the COVID-19 situation, the district has created this webpage.
+This communication is intended to help you better understand where we are in the re-entry planning process as a district, so please take the time to read the information and check the webpage often for updates.
+Our ultimate goal is to return to onsite schooling on August 24, 2020.
 To access any of the documents and/or websites click on the highlighted link.

 As we continue to adjust to the COVID-19 situation, we are working to keep our families informed.
 We encourage parents, guardians, and students to access this Frequently Asked Questions (FAQ) sheet for general information.
 Additional FAQ’s will be added and information will be updated as needed.
 If you cannot find your answer below, please feel free to reach out to your child’s school office.

 Where can I find WiFi Access Points for my students?